What I Wish I'd Known About Kidney Stones Before I Had One

 Have you ever had a kidney stone?
 I did, in college.
 Kidney stone pain is very similar to labor, but passing a kidney stone is continuously miserable, whereas the pain of labor comes and goes.
 Needless to say, I don't want another one.

-There are only nine foods that are shown to significantly increase urinary concentrations of oxalates:
+There are nine foods that are shown to significantly increase urinary concentrations of oxalates:

 - Wheat bran